open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 The exporter SHOULD NOT depend on any transport protocol driver.
 The exporter SHOULD have a mechanism to register transport protocol driver.
-The caller SHOULD explictly register the driver for the default transport protocol if one wants to support it.
+The caller SHOULD explicitly register the driver for the default transport protocol if one wants to support it.

+SDKs SHOULD provide drivers for both `grpc` and `http/protobuf` transport protocols.
+SDKs MUST provide at least one of them.
+If they provide only one, it SHOULD be a driver for `http/protobuf`.
+SDKs MAY provide a driver for `http/json`.

 ### Specifying headers via environment variables